shirolkar/tech-immersion-data-ai/ai-exp5/README.md

 2. Open notebook: **update_evn.ipynb**

-3. Run the cell in the notebook to install the required libraries.
+3. Run the cells in the notebook to install the required libraries.

 ### Task 4: Open the starter notebook